VincentVanCode101/craft-deprecated/templates/java/maven/default/README.md

     ```
   Output:
   ```
-  Running uber JAR for PROJECT_NAME with arguments: foo bar...
+  Running uber JAR for {PROJECT_NAME} with arguments: foo bar...
   Hello World!
   ```
 > [!NOTE]
-> The arguments of "foo" and "bar" do not appear in the programm output since the App.java does not evaluate them... but if you had logic depending on the args, this run command would pass them correctly to the PROJECT_NAME.jar
+> The arguments of "foo" and "bar" do not appear in the programm output since the App.java does not evaluate them... but if you had logic depending on the args, this run command would pass them correctly to the {PROJECT_NAME}.jar

 ---